CommunityToolkit/WindowsCommunityToolkit/docs/controls/PullToRefreshListview.md

 * **XAML:** The RefreshContainer is very simple to use.
 Unlike the PullToRefreshListView, the RefreshContainer isn't based on the ListView control, so to use it you just need to add the XAML element as a parent of the element you'll use as your item container, like a ListView or a ScrollViewer.

 * **Code behind:** The RefreshContainer invokes the RefreshRequested event whenever a refresh is triggered.
 Unlike most event handlers, it has the peculiarity of coming with a [Deferral](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.deferral) object, that you can get from the [RefreshRequestedEventArgs](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.refreshrequestedeventargs) by calling [GetDeferral](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.refreshrequestedeventargs.getdeferral#Windows_UI_Xaml_Controls_RefreshRequestedEventArgs_GetDeferral).
-To notify that your refresh code has completed, mark the deferral as completed by calling its Complete method or wrap your refresh code with a using statement of the deferral.
+To notify that your refresh code has completed, you can mark the deferral as completed by calling its Complete method or wrap your refresh code with a using statement of the deferral.

 > [!NOTE]
 Being a touch-only control, it's recommended that you also have a refresh button for users without a touch interface.
 You can trigger the RefreshRequested event by calling the RefreshContainer's RequestRefresh method.